A matching decoder for bivariate bicycle codes: Calculating equivalence to toric codes

 By using the fundamental string segments, we can find a basis for the symmetries that precisely corresponds to decoupled toric codes.
 This is done by diagonalizing a commutation matrix between the horizontal and vertical string segments, and using the change of basis matrix found there on the symmetries.
 At this point, we have a basis of symmetries and associated string operators on any torus given by tiling unfrustrated unit cells with periodic boundary conditions.

 On frustrated tori, the symmetries take the form of a product of the unfrustrated symmetries on local patches.
 However, these symmetries may be joined together by the frustrated boundary conditions.
-This is accounted for by assigning appropriate weights to the matching graphs on these frustrated symmetries that reflect the weight of the shortest string operator which creates a given pair of syndromes.
-This weight may be much larger than the separation between the syndromes, as it may require a string operator that wraps nontrivially around a handle of the torus.
+This is accounted for by assigning appropriate weights to the matching graphs on these frustrated symmetries that reflect the weight of the shortest operator that creates a given pair of syndromes in the symmetry.
+This weight may be much larger than the separation between the syndromes in the tanner graph, as it may require an operator that wraps nontrivially around a handle of the torus.
+We note that appropriate weights are assigned automatically for a matching graph that is constructed by connecting the checks contained in a symmetry via local errors that anticommute with them.